-Bill S-13 would provide an alternative to the formal Royal Assent process currently used in the Canadian Parliament, so that Royal Assent could be signified by written declaration, in a procedure similar to that used in Australia for the past many years.
+LIBRARY OF PARLIAMENT BIBLIOTHÈQUE DU PARLEMENT BILL S-34: THE ROYAL ASSENT ACT BACKGROUND Bill S-34, the Royal Assent Act, was introduced in the Senate by the Leader of the Government in the Senate, the Hon.
+Sharon Carstairs, on 2 October 2001.
+The bill would provide an alternative to the formal Royal Assent procedure currently used in the Canadian Parliament, so that Royal Assent could be signified by written declaration, similar to that used in Australia and the United Kingdom for many years.
+It would preserve at least two traditional Royal Assent ceremonies per year.
 Royal Assent is the final stage of an Act of Parliament; it is the formal process by which a bill becomes law and is given by, or on behalf of, the Sovereign after a bill has been finally agreed to by both the Senate and the House of Commons.
-According to citation 753 of the Sixth Edition of Beauchesne's Rules and Forms of the House of Commons of Canada, "When bills, either public or private, have been finally agreed to by both the Senate and the House of Commons, they await only the Royal Assent to be declared to Parliament to give them the complement and perfection of law."
+As explained in citation 753 of the Sixth Edition of Beauchesne's Rules and Forms of the House of Commons of Canada, "When bills, either public or private, have been finally agreed to by both the Senate and the House of Commons, they await only the Royal Assent to be declared to Parliament to give them the complement and perfection of law."
+The Constitution Act, 1867 provides in section 17 that: